Visit our keyboard shortcuts docs for details

 Where can I find drinking water?

 We encourage backpacking groups to pack in water whenever possible.
-Many springs marked on topographic maps may dry up during periods of drought.
+Many springs marked on topographic maps may no longer exist or may dry up during periods of drought.

 Can I use a packraft to cross the river?